• Advance personalized learning Instruction can be individualized based on learning styles, speeds, and interests to make learning more reliable.

 Committee Member Spotlight

-Dr. J. Craig Venter is a member of the Committee on Grand Challenges for Engineering.
+Mr. Ray Kurzweil is a member of the Commitee on Grand Challenges for Engineering.

 Watch the Video